As artists … we make artwork as something we have to do

 Discovery is the beginning of creativeness; and without creativeness, do what we may, there can be no peace or happiness for man.

 Genuine creativity is elusive.
 It lives solely in the present moment with no regard for past or future.
 It is outside of time altogether.
 In this context it is identical to what the sages call Reality, the Divine, Presence, Source.
-To be absorbed by it is to “unite” again with that which we never left and yet can never know – the Unified Field of Creation.
-Our whole self.
+To be absorbed by it is to reunite with that which we never left and yet can never know – the Unified Field of Creation.

 – Anais Nin